Comparison

 Mixed-format submissions with exclusions and annexes

-Tender Intelligence Platform: This is the core use case: compare contracts, technical responses, price sheets, and carve-outs together with evidence-backed review.
+Tender Intelligence Platform: This is the core use case: compare contracts, technical responses, supporting documents, and carve-outs together with source-linked review.

-TENDER360.AI: TENDER360.AI overlaps here, but this is the scenario where a specialist evaluation workflow should be judged most critically.
+TENDER360.AI: TENDER360.AI overlaps here, but this is the scenario where a specialist evaluation process should be judged most critically.

 How to judge it: If the award turns on what vendors hid, changed, or qualified in the documents, run this scenario before anything else.